ninanrh/PUI2017_dcr346/HW4_dcr346/HW4.2_dcr346_NHST.md

+# FBB I had asked for this table tp be in the main readme.
+Please read the instructions carefully!

 | **Statistical Analyses	|  IV(s)  |  IV type(s) |  DV(s)  |  DV type(s)  |  Control Var | Control Var type  | Question to be answered | _H0_ | alpha | link to paper **|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|
 Chi-Squared	| several physical and psychological health tests, including flexability and balance | categorical | 1, Ranks of values | numerical | 1, usual activity | categorical | 	Do participants in the Tai Chi Chuan (TCC) group's physical and psychological health is better than the control group after 12 weeks period  | Ranks test groups <= Ranks control group | 0.05 | [the effectiveness and safety of Tai Chi Chuan (TCC) on physical and psychological health of college students](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0132605) |